 - 5.2 An application for a warrant is made to the Secretary of State.
 Interception warrants, when issued, are addressed to the person who submitted the application.
 A copy may then be served on any person who may be able to provide assistance in giving effect to that warrant.
-Prior to submission to the Secretary of State, each application must be subject to a review within the agency seeking the warrant.
+Prior to submission to the Secretary of State, each application should be subject to a review within the agency seeking the warrant.
 This review involves scrutiny by more than one official, who will consider whether the application is for a purpose falling within section 5(3) of RIPA and whether the interception proposed is both necessary and proportionate.
-Each application, a copy of which must be retained by the intercepting agency, should contain the following information: - Background to the operation in question; - Person or premises to which the application relates (and how the person or premises feature in the operation); - Description of the communications to be intercepted, details of the CSP(s) and an assessment of the feasibility of the interception operation where this is relevant;6 - Description of the conduct to be authorised or the conduct it is necessary to undertake in order to carry out what is authorised or required by the warrant, and the obtaining of related communications data.7 This conduct may include the interception of other communications not specifically identified by the warrant as foreseen under section 5(6)(a); - An explanation of why the interception is considered to be necessary under the provisions of section 5(3); - Consideration of why the conduct to be authorised by the warrant is proportionate to what is sought to be achieved by that conduct; - Consideration of any collateral intrusion and why that intrusion is justified in the circumstances; - Whether the communications in question might affect religious, medical or journalistic confidentiality or legal privilege, or communications between a Member of Parliament and another person on constituency business; - Where an application is urgent, the supporting justification; - An assurance that all material intercepted will be handled in accordance with the safeguards required by section 15 of RIPA (see paragraph 7.2).
+Each application, a copy of which should be retained by the intercepting agency, should contain the following information: - Background to the operation in question; - Person or premises to which the application relates (and how the person or premises feature in the operation); - Description of the communications to be intercepted, details of the CSP(s) and an assessment of the feasibility of the interception operation where this is relevant; - Description of the conduct to be authorised or the conduct it is necessary to undertake in order to carry out what is authorised or required by the warrant, and the obtaining of related communications data.
+This conduct may include the interception of other communications not specifically identified by the warrant as foreseen under section 5(6)(a); - An explanation of why the interception is considered to be necessary under the provisions of section 5(3); - Consideration of why the conduct to be authorised by the warrant is proportionate to what is sought to be achieved by that conduct; - Consideration of any collateral intrusion and why that intrusion is justified in the circumstances; - Whether the communications in question might affect religious, medical or journalistic confidentiality or legal privilege, or communications between a Member of Parliament and another person on constituency business;

-6 This assessment is normally based upon information provided by the relevant communications service provider.
+&lt;sup>9 This assessment is normally based upon information provided by the relevant communications service provider.

-7 Section 20 of the Act defines related communications data as being that data (within the meaning of Part I Chapter II of the Act) as is obtained by, or in connection with, the interception (under warrant); and relates to the communication to the sender or recipient, or intended recipient of the communication.
+&lt;sup>10 Section 20 of the Act defines related communications data as being that data (within the meaning of Part I Chapter II of the Act) as is obtained by, or in connection with, the interception (under warrant); and relates to the communication to the sender or recipient, or intended recipient of the communication.